Transistor TerminalsTypes of TransistorsApplications of Transistor

 Terminals of Transistor

-As discussed in the previous section, a transistor is composed of three terminals: emitter, collector and base.
-In this section, we discuss the functionalities of each these terminal in detail.
+As discussed in the previous section, a transistor is composed of three terminals: emitter, collector, and base.
+In this section, we discuss the functionalities of each terminal in detail.

 Physical Characteristics of Terminals